freenet/freenet-core/docs/src/dev-guide.md

 $ ./container/src/lib.rs
 ```

-In this case, and for simplicity's sake, the contract won't be performing any functions, but in a real contract, this contract would be including some basic security functionality, e.g. verifying that whoever is trying to update the contract has the required credentials.
+In this case, and for simplicity's sake, the contract won't be performing any functions, but in a realistic scenario, this contract would include some basic security functionality like verifying that whoever is trying to update the contract has the required credentials.

 To make our contract unique so it doesn't collide with an existing contract, we can generate a random signature that will be embedded with the contract.